Psalm 8: Lord, our Lord, how majestic is your name in all the earth!

 The answer that your Puritan Divines gave the world was, it is to glorify and enjoy God.
 When I thought about that Westminster Confession of Faith and that first question, what’s the chief end of us being here, it is to glorify God and to enjoy Him, it took me back to 1 Timothy 6, where Paul wrote to Timothy, listen, “God will provide for you and your life, everything you need” – are you ready for this – “for your enjoyment.”

 Wow!
 I’ll say it again, wow!
 God wants us to enjoy life.
 Somebody said to me yesterday, “We need to laugh together more.
 We need to smile together more.
 We need to have more joy with one another.”
 Well, that comes from joy with God. it does.

 I looked up the word enjoy, and I end with this, enjoy means to delight in.
 Isn’t it time that we start delighting in God?
-Isn’t it time we start delighting in Jesus as our savior?
-If you don’t know Him as your personal savior, don’t waste time because you don’t know how much you have to invite Him in and to enjoy Him living in your life.
+Isn’t it time we start delighting in Jesus as our saviour?
+If you don’t know Him as your personal saviour, don’t waste time because you don’t know how much you have to invite Him in and to enjoy Him living in your life.

 It also means to pleasingly love.
 Isn’t it time that we learn to pleasingly love God and each other?

 It also means to relish.
 Isn’t it time that we relished opportunities like this instead of saying, “It’s Sunday morning.
 I better go to church again or people will think I’m a backslider.”
 No, isn’t it better to relish these times together that we have?
 That’s what it means to enjoy God.

 The last definition of the word enjoy, are you ready?
 To hold close.
 Isn’t it time that each one of us in here who claims Jesus hold Him more closely to us than we have had before?
 Isn’t it time that we learn to hold each other as Christian brothers and sisters more closely than we ever have before?